The Invisible Girls: Later projects

 In 1982, the band returned to work with John Cooper Clarke; his final album, Zip Style Method, was released the same year.

 At the time, Nico, former singer with the Velvet Underground, was living in Manchester, and she worked with the band.
 They released only one single, "Procession", produced by Hannett.
-The title track featured Philip "Toby" Tolman (formerly of the Nosebleeds and Ludus) on drums.
+The title track featured Toby Toman (formerly of the Nosebleeds and Ludus) on drums.
 The B-side, a cover of "All Tomorrow's Parties", featured Burgess on drums.
 Shortly afterwards, Nico and Toby went to work with Blue Orchids.